saikyun/arcadia-network-example/README.md

 If you haven't tried Arcadia I'd recommend reading more about it first, maybe following a real [tutorial](https://github.com/arcadia-unity/Arcadia/wiki/Resources#Tutorials) or something.

+I've only tested it on OSX, but it should work on other platforms.

 ## How to
 ### Click a button